An Bunreaċt 1937

 "If you do not know your rights, effectively you have none"

-The Irish Constitution is the fundamental law of Éire.
 It asserts the national sovereignty of the Irish people.
 The Constitution, based on a system of representative democracy, is broadly within the tradition of liberal democracy.

-Its the second Constitution of the Irish State since independence, replacing the 1922 Constitution of the Irish Free State.
+It's the second Constitution of the Irish State since independence, replacing the 1922 Constitution of the Irish Free State.
 It came into force on 29th December 1937 following a State-wide plebiscite held on 1 July 1937.
 The Constitution may be amended solely by a national referendum.
 It is the longest continually operating republican Constitution within the European Union.

 While there have been twenty six amendments to this document so far, there is a query over them as they have assumed that the first amendment (written solely in English,) redefining "wartime" stands, even though it could be argued that this amendment is "repugnant" to the Constitution.
 There is a requirement for amendments to be written in our native language, and in Clo Gaelach - our national text - and most have not met this criteria.